 This guide profiles 10 Portuguese clothing factories worth knowing about in 2026.
-Each one covers a distinct specialization (knitwear, woven goods, premium tailoring, technical apparel, activewear, streetwear) so you can match your product type to the right partner instead of contacting 30 random factories from a Google search.
+Each one covers a distinct specialization (knitwear, woven goods, premium tailoring, technical apparel, activewear, streetwear) so you can match your product type to the right partner instead of cold-emailing 30 names from a Google search.

-Heads up: We're Portugal Clothing Factory, the sourcing agency, not a factory ourselves.
-We've placed brands with most of the factories below since 2021, so the data on MOQs, lead times, and capacity is first-hand.
+Heads up: We're Portugal Clothing Factory, a group of Portuguese factories.
+We've placed brands with most of the factories below since 2021, so the data on MOQs, capacity, and lead times is first-hand.
 Where it isn't, we say so.

 Key Takeaways